EmmanuelCollegeStudentUnion/ecsu-server/content/whatson/2019-05-16_labyrinth-an-ancient-aid-to-reflection-and-meditation.md

 Walking a labyrinth can help you let go of the thoughts of the busymind and open yourself to a sense of calm and an awareness that, fundamentally, everything is ok.

 Kay will give a short introduction at 1.15, but you are welcome to come and go at any time between 1 and 4.
 Suggested latest arrival time 3.30 to allow enough time for walking.

-This event will be held in the Old Library.